ibethus/webpserver/docs/endpoints.md

 # API Endpoints

-The full machine-readable contract is available as an [OpenAPI 3.1 specification](https://github.com/ibethus/webpserver/blob/main/openapi.yaml).
+The full machine-readable contract is available as an [OpenAPI 3.1 specification](https://github.com/ibethus/webpserver/blob/main/openapi.yaml), or browse it interactively via the [Swagger UI](/webpserver/api/).

 ---